Sai-Adharsh-Babu/BCICIV2a-MI-Benchmark-Spiking/README.md

-# Neural Spike Simulation and Bayesian Decoding
+# Reproducible Motor-Imagery EEG Decoding on BCICIV-2a with Strong Baselines, Per-Subject Analysis, and Ablations

 ## Overview
 This project explores how spiking neural activity can be modeled and decoded using computational methods.